itmanbanana/odin-recipes/README.md

 Basic HTML recipe webpage built for The Odin Project.

-The recipes contained in this page are AI generated.
+Note: the recipes contained in this page are AI generated.